WorldFishCenter/cambodian-fish-refuges/notebooks/analysis-plan.md

 **Outstanding questions:**

+  - Note that there is a lage overlap between this analysis and Fiorella et al. study.
+Included here because I saw there still an interest of “investigating Shannon H by sites and by gear type”.
+However need to be mindful that effort was standardised and gear comparisons would be limited to overlapping times.
   - What are the most important refuge co-variates would be important to add in the model?
 Those that could be viewed as refuge interventions could be particularly interesting.